wvlet/airframe/airframe-jmx/README.md

-airframe-jmx
+Airframe JMX
 ====

-airframe-jmx enables exposing application information through JMX so that you can check the running state of an application outside JVM.
+The airframe-jmx enables exposing application information through JMX so that you can check the running state of an application outside JVM.
 For example, you can use `jconsole` program to access JMX parameters.

 JMX already provides various JVM metrics (e.g., heap memory usage, GC statistics, etc.).
 DataDog provides a handy way to collect JMX metrics:

  * [Monitoring Java application through DataDog](http://docs.datadoghq.com/integrations/java/)

-For analyzing application behaviour for longer ranges (5 minute or more), we recommend using [Treasure Data](treasuredata.com) along with DataDog:
+For analyzing application behavior for longer ranges (5 minute or more), we recommend using [Treasure Data](treasuredata.com) along with DataDog:
 ```
 JMX -> fluentd -> DataDog   (For real-time monitoring)
                -> Treasure Data -> Presto SQL (Doing metric-driven actions with SQL queries)